 You can learn graphic design at home, for free.
 Seriously.
-There are so many free design courses online, but you need to know where to look.
-Here’s a list of the best places I’ve found to learn graphic design online, totally free, with LinkedIn Learning, Coursera, Skillshare, YouTube, and Envato Tuts.
+There are so many free courses to learn graphic design online, but you need to know where to look.
+Here’s a list of the best places I’ve found online that have free courses to learn graphic design online, via LinkedIn Learning, Coursera, Skillshare, YouTube, and Envato Tuts.

 Linked In Learning: Learn It All In A Month